guru9/jollyJet/docs/implementation-plans/09-redis-implementation-plan.md

 ## Overview

-This comprehensive Redis integration plan provides a complete implementation guide for JollyJet, combining the best practices from multiple planning phases into a single, detailed implementation document.
+This comprehensive Redis integration plan provides a complete implementation guide for `JollyJet`, combining the best practices from multiple planning phases into a single, detailed implementation document.
 Redis will be used as an in-memory data store for caching frequently accessed data, session management, rate limiting, and real-time features, with special attention to cache consistency and performance optimization.

 We will follow **Clean Architecture** principles, ensuring our Redis integration remains independent of business logic while providing significant performance benefits and robust cache consistency guarantees.

-## 🛠️ **Technology Stack: ioredis**
+## 🛠️ **Technology Stack: `ioredis`**

 We have selected **ioredis** as our Redis client for Node.js.